Dr. Joan-Kagwanja Coordinator Africa Land Policy Centre. Credit: Daniel Getachew - Photo: 2025

 By Busani Bafana

-ADDIS ABABA, Ethiopia | 2 December 2025 (IDN)– Dr. Joan Kagwanja is the coordinator for the African Land Policy Centre in driving transformative land reforms across the continent.
+ADDIS ABABA, Ethiopia | 3 December 2025 (IDN)-Dr. Joan Kagwanja is the coordinator of the African Land Policy Centre, driving transformative land reforms across the continent.
 With decades of expertise, she champions policies that secure land rights for women, youth, and rural communities, while promoting pathways to restore land justice and position Africa for sustainable development.
 Dr. Kagwanja spoke to Indepth News on the sidelines of the Conference on Land Policy in Africa held in Addis Ababa, Ethiopia.
 Excerpts:

-The African Union launched the Framework and Guidelines on Land Policy in Africa in 2009, how do you see these guidelines empowering African countries to tackle corruption in the land sector and the loss of land rights, especially for women and the youth?
+The African Union launched the Framework and Guidelines on Land Policy in Africa in 2009.
+How do you see these guidelines empowering African countries to tackle corruption in the land sector and the loss of land rights, especially for women and the youth?

 What policy and legal reforms are needed to promote women’s right to inherit and access land, given that women are in many cases excluded from land ownership in Africa?

-What programmes and models have worked in facilitating land rights in Africa at a time the continent is promoting investment on the back of the African Continental Free Trade Area?
+What programmes and models have worked in facilitating land rights in Africa at a time when the continent is promoting investment on the back of the African Continental Free Trade Area?

 What is the African Land Policy Centre doing to build the capacity of the next land experts in shifting the narrative about the colonial land dispossession in Africa?